NativeScript/nativescript-background-http/source/README.md

+### About
 A cross platform plugin for [the NativeScript framework](http://www.nativescript.org), that provides background upload for iOS and Android.

+[There is a stock NativeScript `http` module that can handle GET/POST requests that work with strings and JSONs](http://docs.nativescript.org/ApiReference/http/HOW-TO).
+It however comes short in features when it comes to really large files.

+The plugin uses [NSURLSession with background session configuration for iOS](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSessionConfiguration_class/index.html#//apple_ref/occ/clm/NSURLSessionConfiguration/backgroundSessionConfigurationWithIdentifier:); and for android - the [alexbbb/android-upload-service](https://github.com/alexbbb/android-upload-service) that implements an IntentService.

 ### Source
  - [GitHub](http://github.com/NativeScript/nativescript-background-http)